mongodb/specifications/source/client-side-encryption/tests/README.md

 The Range Explicit Encryption tests require MongoDB server 8.0+.

 > [!NOTE]
-> MongoDB Server 8.0 introduced a backwards breaking change to the Queryable Encryption (QE) range protocol: QE Range
+> MongoDB Server 8.0 introduced a backwards breaking change to the Queryable Encryption (QE) range protocol: QE Range V2
+> libmongocrypt 1.10.0 is required to use the QE Range V2.

 > [!NOTE] MongoDB Server 7.0 introduced a backwards breaking change to the Queryable Encryption (QE) protocol: QEv2.
 > libmongocrypt 1.8.0 is configured to use the QEv2 protocol.